core-interaction/core-interaction.github.io/topic/box-model/index.md

 You can also hide something [visually](https://developer.mozilla.org/en-US/docs/Web/CSS/visibility) without taking it out of the document *flow,* which is useful when you don’t want the page to jump/*reflow* when something appears/disappears.
 Setting `visibility: hidden;` keeps the space an element had before, but makes it invisible and unable to be interacted with.
 The value `visible` is the default.

-{% include figure.html src='/example/visibility/demo' %}
+{% include figure.html src='/example/visibility/demo' height='22rem' %}

 ### … vs. Opacity?

 Another way to hide an element visually is to adjust [its opacity](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity), which uses values on a scale from 0–1.
 This differs from `visibility` because elements with no (or partial) opacity can still be interacted with.

-{% include figure.html src='/example/opacity/demo' %}

-You can still select the text (or click links) of not-fully-opaque elements.
+{% include figure.html src='/example/opacity/demo' caption='You can still select the text (or click links) of not-fully-opaque elements.' height='22rem' %}

 Keep in mind that `display: none;`, `visibility: hidden;`, and `opacity: 0;` only hide things in the rendered browser view.
 The HTML is still visible in the Inspector and source code!